abedmohammed/web-snippets/testimonials-grid/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Testimonials grid section

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Testimonials grid section](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge